tmciver/functional-php/readme.md

 ## Usage

-Currently this library only supports Functors and Monads (Applicative is on the way) and there are three data types that support them: Maybe, Either and MaybeT.
-If you're familiar with Maybe Functors and Monads from another language such as Haskell, then this should be intuitive.
+Currently this library only supports Functors and Monads (Applicative is on the way) and there are three data types that support them: `Maybe`, `Either` and `MaybeT`.
+If you're familiar with Functors and Monads from another language such as Haskell, then this should be intuitive.

 ### Maybe

-Maybe is intended to be used to represent the lack of a value.
-Typically, you would use Maybe when you might ordinarily return a null value from a function.
-Note that Maybe should not be used to represent an error condition;
+`Maybe` is intended to be used to represent the lack of a value.
+Typically, you would use `Maybe` when you might ordinarily return a null value from a function.
+Note that `Maybe` should not be used to represent an error condition;
-that's what Either is for.
+that's what `Either` is for.

 #### Maybe Example